KEEPING AMERICA ON TRACK | Sharon Henry

 No Going Back For Steam Trains

-The turntable is the centrepiece of the museum; a large circular cut-out with a 90 foot, rail track across the middle.
+The locomotive turntable is the centrepiece of the Scranton Train museum; a large circular cut-out with a 90 foot, rail track across the middle.
 Feeding onto it, like spokes of a large wheel are multiple train tracks.
 Because steam locomotives were mostly limited to forward motion, the turntable was invented as a method of rotating them to allow return journeys.

-Steamtown is full of interesting artefacts coupled with documented firsthand accounts by the very people who built, worked and travelled the steam railroads.
+The Steamtown Museum is full of interesting artefacts coupled with documented firsthand accounts by the very people who built, worked and travelled the steam railroads.
 Their words, voices and images, like ghosts, convey snapshots of the steam railroading era, from early 1800s to mid 1900s.

 Armies of immigrant men, seeking fortunes in a new land were hired to lay tracks across the country.
 Work was gruelling but plentiful.
 In 1852 around 9,000 miles had been laid; by the end of WWI in 1918 the network had expanded to more than 254,000 miles.

-An extract inside the museum struck a chord with me, written by Erick Sonnichsen from ‘I Was Workin’ On The Railroad,’ American Mercury, June 1930.
+An extract inside the Steamhouse museum struck a chord with me, written by Erick Sonnichsen from ‘I Was Workin’ On The Railroad,’ American Mercury, June 1930.
 “We worked with picks, raising the tracks and tamping stones beneath the ties.
 It was back-breaking work.
 After twenty minutes I had to stand up to stretch… My back was stiff.
 Blisters were on my hands.
 Worst of all was the hunger gnawing at my stomach, which seemed to have shrunk to nothing.”
 This snippet really painted a picture.

 The US Railroad Post Office